I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfcore/nf-wdfcore-wdf_align_size_up.md

 If the value of either input parameter is too large, arithmetic overflow causes <b>WDF_ALIGN_SIZE_UP</b> to return an invalid value that is smaller than <i>Length</i>.
 Your code should test for this condition.

-The following code example receives a buffer size and returns the size (either the current size or the next-higher size) that aligns to a DWORD address boundary.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |